you97ssef/DockStack/README.md

 -   **Redis**: Contains a configuration for A Redis database provider and Redis Commander.
 To Host NoSql databases ued mainly for caching.

 -   **MailHog**: Contains a configuration for A MailHog SMTP server.
 To Host a Mail server.

+-   **SqlServer**: Contains a configuration for A Microsoft SQL Server database provider and Adminer.
+To Host Sql databases.

 ## Usage